-Study Away Policies
+Study Abroad Policies

 Students may study away only on WSU-approved programs.
-A student may submit a written request to Study Abroad to apply to a non-approved program; the request must demonstrate a valid academic rationale and be supported by the student’s academic major advisor.
+A student may submit a written request to Study Abroad to apply to a non-approved program.
+The request must demonstrate a valid academic rationale and be supported by the student’s academic major advisor.

 Students are required to submit all pre-approval and post-approval documentation requested by Study Abroad through the online application system.